 This option could also be problematic, especially if the heirs are not as passionate, experienced, or willing to negotiate as your partner was.
 This option is often a recipe for failure.

 Unfortunately, this option can lead to a lot of disheartening haggling of the purchase price and a lot of other heartbreaking considerations that you know your partner would never have allowed.
 Establishing the value of a business AFTER the death of a partner is a HUGE mistake.

 Buy out the heirs’ share of the business.

 Often, this is the most practical choice.
 However, you still have to negotiate price and terms, and then come up with the money.
-This is where a buy-sell arrangement can help during this difficult time.
+This is where a funded buy-sell arrangement can help during this difficult time.

 A properly arranged and funded agreement is a legally binding contract that spells out exactly what is to happen if one of the business’s owners dies.
-The document itself can be as simple or complex as needed and can provide for virtually any contingency.
+The document itself can be as simple or as complex as needed and can provide for virtually any contingency.
 However, it generally calls for the survivors to buy—and their heirs to sell—the deceased owner's share in the business.
 Just as important, it should spell out the actual purchase price or, more commonly, provide an objective formula for determining the price when needed.